Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/CSSCMSDataModelModelsCertificateStoreTypesCertificateStoreTypeEntryParameter.md

 HasType returns a boolean if a field has been set.

-### GetRequiredWhen
+### GetValidationOptions

-`func (o *CSSCMSDataModelModelsCertificateStoreTypesCertificateStoreTypeEntryParameter) GetRequiredWhen() CSSCMSCoreEnumsEntryParameterUsageFlags`
+`func (o *CSSCMSDataModelModelsCertificateStoreTypesCertificateStoreTypeEntryParameter) GetValidationOptions() CSSCMSDataModelModelsCertificateStoreTypesEntryParametersValidationOptionsModel`

-GetRequiredWhen returns the RequiredWhen field if non-nil, zero value otherwise.
+GetValidationOptions returns the ValidationOptions field if non-nil, zero value otherwise.

-### GetRequiredWhenOk
+### GetValidationOptionsOk

-`func (o *CSSCMSDataModelModelsCertificateStoreTypesCertificateStoreTypeEntryParameter) GetRequiredWhenOk() (*CSSCMSCoreEnumsEntryParameterUsageFlags, bool)`
+`func (o *CSSCMSDataModelModelsCertificateStoreTypesCertificateStoreTypeEntryParameter) GetValidationOptionsOk() (*CSSCMSDataModelModelsCertificateStoreTypesEntryParametersValidationOptionsModel, bool)`

-GetRequiredWhenOk returns a tuple with the RequiredWhen field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetValidationOptionsOk returns a tuple with the ValidationOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRequiredWhen
+### SetValidationOptions

-`func (o *CSSCMSDataModelModelsCertificateStoreTypesCertificateStoreTypeEntryParameter) SetRequiredWhen(v CSSCMSCoreEnumsEntryParameterUsageFlags)`
+`func (o *CSSCMSDataModelModelsCertificateStoreTypesCertificateStoreTypeEntryParameter) SetValidationOptions(v CSSCMSDataModelModelsCertificateStoreTypesEntryParametersValidationOptionsModel)`

-SetRequiredWhen sets RequiredWhen field to given value.
+SetValidationOptions sets ValidationOptions field to given value.

-### HasRequiredWhen
+### HasValidationOptions

-`func (o *CSSCMSDataModelModelsCertificateStoreTypesCertificateStoreTypeEntryParameter) HasRequiredWhen() bool`
+`func (o *CSSCMSDataModelModelsCertificateStoreTypesCertificateStoreTypeEntryParameter) HasValidationOptions() bool`

-HasRequiredWhen returns a boolean if a field has been set.
+HasValidationOptions returns a boolean if a field has been set.

 ### GetDependsOn